What does an assessment entail?

 Assessments are done by a four-person multidisciplinary team and make use of various assessment tools.

-This resource serves church leaders and spouses in a 14-state area.
+This resource serves church leaders in a 14-state area.
 Most church leaders using this service are from the Evangelical Lutheran Church in America (ELCA) or the Lutheran Church Missouri Synod (LCMS), while some are from the Presbyterian or Episcopal Church.

 Judicatory executives can find out more about referral procedures here.

 Moving toward a healthier future

 Assessments are meant to help church leaders gain clarity regarding issues that contribute to problems in ministry and personal life, and to develop strategies for resolving those issues, moving toward a healthier future.

 The two-day assessment process offers adequate time to:

 - Explore the joys and challenges of ministry to gain a deeper understanding of the nature and sources of both.

 - Carefully look at family history, personality traits, interests and skills that influence leadership strengths and vulnerabilities.